alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

 - If you want to try, compile, then install kio_recoll.la kio_recoll.so wherever kde keeps its plugins (ie: lib/kde3), and recoll.protocol in the services directory (share/services ? look for other .protocol file).

+- I saw after doing the build/config mockup that kdevelop can generate a kio_slave project.
+This would certainly be the next thing to do.